rzl-zone/next-kit/CONTRIBUTING.md

 We welcome all contributions, including:

-- 🐛 Bug reports
+- 🐛 Bug reports.
-- ✨ Feature requests
+- ✨ Feature requests.
-- 📝 Improving documentation
+- 📝 Improving documentation.
-- 🛠 Code improvements or new utility functions
+- 🛠 Code improvements or new utility functions.

 ---

-## 🚀 Getting started
+## 🚀 Getting started.

 1.  **Fork the repository**